-This page summarises ‘indirect discrimination’ under s.19 EqA.
+This page summarises ‘indirect discrimination’ under s.19 and 19A EqA.
 Indirect discrimination is not likely to be that important for disability – other types of claim are much more important.
 For more types of claim see Types of discrimination.

 What is ‘indirect discrimination’?

 Indirect discrimination under s.19 involves a practice or criterion applied to people generally, but which has the effect of creating a barrier for those with a particular characteristic, including those with a particular disability.
 It is unlawful unless the practice or criterion is objectively justified.
 Under s.19A, even a non-disabled person who is subject to the same disadvantage may be able to claim.

 Sex discrimination example: An employer does not allow a role to be done part-time, or as a job-share.
 This rule is likely to put women at a particular disadvantage, since they are more likely to be primary carers, so as to want to work part-time.
 Assuming it puts women at a particular disadvantage, a female worker who is put at the particular disadvantage can claim indirect sex discrimination, unless the employer shows the rule is objectively justified.

 Note: If a female primary carer would be able to claim, a male worker who is a primary carer should also be able to claim: below Indirect discrimination ‘by association’.